-Be super-helpful around the studio, and one of the managers will ask you if you want to be a manager.
+Please don't ask!
+Be very active around the studio (answer questions and reply to comments), and one of the managers will ask you if you want to be a manager.
 Say yes, and you're a manager!
-(Just basically respond to comments/questions and stuff like that ;D) Also, it helps if you befriend one of us; if we know you're trustworthy, we'll most likely promote you!

 • Invite anyone who wants to join

 • Don't drastically change the description!
-(You can change and add quotes and tips and suggestions and stuff! (etc.))
+(You can change and add quotes, tips and suggestions, etc.)